Articles in this section

 Publishing a Site

-At a time, we can have only one landing page that can be published.
-If you have created a few landing page designs and wish to switch to a different site,
+At a time, we can only publish one registration page.
+If you have created a few registration page designs and wish to switch to a different site,

 1. Go to the site listing page and click the edit icon on the desired template.